iomicroservices/baselink-nuxt/content/services/commercial-cleaning/contract-cleaning.md

 Workstations, common areas and breakout spaces are given extra attention to ensure a clean and tidy environment throughout.
 We also take care of appliances, cabinet fronts, interior windows and mirrors, so the space looks polished from every angle.

 #description
 Through BaseLink, you can customise your regular cleaning schedule with tasks like linen replacement, dishwasher use, or restocking toiletries and consumables.
-You’ll also get a checklist to monitor supplies — and your cleaner can help you stay on top of what needs to be refilled.
+You'll also get a checklist to monitor supplies — and your cleaner can help you stay on top of what needs to be refilled.

 #description
 Booking and managing your cleaning through BaseLink is simple.
-You’ll receive an instant quote when you submit your form, and you can set your preferred dates and frequency using our user-friendly digital platform.
-It’s designed to save time, reduce admin, and keep everything in one place.
+You'll receive an instant quote when you submit your form, and you can set your preferred dates and frequency using our user-friendly digital platform.
+It's designed to save time, reduce admin, and keep everything in one place.

 #description
 Unlike many traditional cleaning companies, we give you the freedom to customise your plan, manage special requests, and stay informed every step of the way.
-You’ll be supported by our dedicated team, and any additional time is charged fairly in 30-minute increments after the clean.
+You'll be supported by our dedicated team, and any additional time is charged fairly in 30-minute increments after the clean.

 #description
 With BaseLink, you get more than a cleaner — you get a smart, flexible way to manage your ongoing cleaning needs.
-Whether you’re responsible for a single office or multiple locations, we help you stay on top of it all with ease and confidence.
+Whether you're responsible for a single office or multiple locations, we help you stay on top of it all with ease and confidence.

 ::